turulomio/officegenerator/README.md

 Proyect Archived
 ================

 This project has been archived because I've developed a new one called [Unogenerator](https://github.com/turulomio/unogenerator/), that tries to solve problems with OpenPyXl and odfpy libraries limitations, working directly with Libreoffice through UNO api with python, and getting better and more stable results.

+You can still use Officegenerator, it's working fine and it's a good code repository using OpenPyXl and OdfPy.

 Give it a try ;)

 Links